JoshuaKGoldberg/console-fail-test/docs/Mocha.md

-# Jest
+# Mocha

-Jest is supported as a testing framework.
+Mocha is supported as a testing framework.
 It will be auto-detected if available.

 ## Setup